Skip to content

 It requires running the query, which might cause a delay depending on its size.

-To trigger full mode, click the Run full explain button in the toolbar:
+To show full mode, click the Run full explain button in the Explain tab toolbar.

 Hover over elements

-You can hover over all elements in full mode to trigger additional help texts, for example:
+You can hover over all elements in full mode to show additional help text, for example:

 Arrows